ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

    `--force`  Delete resource record without prompting for confirmation.

    `-i, --instance INSTANCE_NAME`  Instance name.
-If the name is not set, the context instance specified by `ibmcloud dns instance-set` is used.
+If the name is not set, the context instance specified by `ibmcloud dns instance-target` is used.